 For the 20-200 pipette, try the process with 20, 50, 100 and 200 ul.
-Be sure to use another piece of paper for this procedure and to label each row properly and DO NOT forget your name!!!.

-Please note, as the volumes get larger, you may need to space the dots out further apart.
-Also be careful to not disturb the dots in ANY way while they are drying.
+As needed, get more filter paper, add scale ticks (cm marks) and label with name, misc. information, etc. Please note, as the volumes get larger, you will need to space the dots out further apart.
+Also, be careful to not disturb the dots in ANY way while they are drying.
 This could distort the dot shape and the subsequent evaluation.

 While we could use this process for 100-1000 ul pipettes, the amount of dye, soaking through the paper, etc. can all affect the quality of the dot.
-Fortunately, as the volume gets larger, there are other ways to assess the accuracy of the transfer technique (see later labs for details on this topic).
+Fortunately, as the volume gets larger, there are other ways to assess the accuracy of the transfer technique (see labs for details on this topic).